You’ve probably heard your parents say it many times: Nothing in this life is free. If something’s sold at no cost, it might be too good to be true.

 In this competitive market, how can an insurer afford to offer $0-premium plans?
 In simplest terms, the government pays private insurance companies to take care of the bills instead of the Medicare program itself, saving the government resources and money.
 Private insurers can then save costs by establishing networks for their MA plans to keep expenses low.
 Those savings are put back into making the plan cheaper, which is how we get $0-premium plans.

 For 2017, 81 percent of beneficiaries had at least one $0-premium plan available in their area.
-This year, about half of Medicare enrollees (52 percent) are in a $0-premium MA plan.
+About half of Medicare enrollees (52 percent) were in a $0-premium MA plan last year.

-Not including the monthly Part B premium that beneficiaries must continue paying ($134 or higher depending on income in 2017), the average premium of all available Medicare Advantage plans was about $36 a month in 2017, according to CMS.
+Not including the monthly Part B premium that beneficiaries must continue paying (which was $134 or higher depending on income in 2017), the average premium of all available Medicare Advantage plans was about $36 a month in 2017, according to CMS.
 Some quick math tells us that’s about $432 a client could save each year being in a $0-premium plan.
 But is it worth it?

 Remember, there’s much more to a plan than its premium.
 Out-of-pocket exposure, such as annual deductibles and copayments, is perhaps the most risky aspect of these super-affordable premiums.